 Cadbury World Cafe

-UPDATE: Cadbury World has Closed.
+UPDATE: Cadbury World and Cadbury World Cafe have Closed.

 Cadbury World Cafe was home to what has to be the world’s best hot chocolate.
 It was so good that despite our tight schedule we went back a second time.
 Imagine your favourite Cadbury flavour as a smooth cup of liquid perfection.
 Think beyond traditional Dairy Milk.
 I ordered a Pinky hot chocolate, while Sarah had a Turkish Delight, and Jeff enjoyed Jaffa.
 All that rich creamy goodness was topped off with a syringe of marshmallow and cups of our favourite toppings.